rweigel/phys685/hw.md

 $$\Phi(z)=1-\frac{z}{|b|}\frac{1}{\sqrt{1+\displaystyle\frac{z^2}{b^2}}}$$

-I've kept the absolute values because in some problems it matters.
-Here it does not because $b$ is by definition positive and we are considering the solution for $z\gt 0$.
+I've kept the absolute values because in some problems, it matters.
+Here it does not because $b$ is by definition positive, and we are considering the solution for $z\gt 0$.
 We can thus write the exact solution as either

 $$\Phi^o(z)=1-\frac{1}{\sqrt{1+\displaystyle\frac{b^2}{z^2}}}$$